Weddings

 Marcia Leveson (pp. 91-92) puts the life decisions of these Frontier Jews to form long-term relationships with people who were classified as non-white, Leveson notes: "The Jewish Bachelor who had come to make his fortune, or who could not afford to return to 'the old country' to look for a bride, frequently could not find a Jewish woman to marry and there was considerable intermarriage chiefly with Afrikaans women, or cohabitation with black or colored woman."

-The intricacy of intermarriage:
+The Complexity of Intermarriage:

 Again, Joe Joffe's candid 1983 interview with Eve Horwitz sheds important light on these life choices and the issues as well as the complicated engagement between the community and those who married out.